XiangmingKA/academic-kickstart4/content/project/A Unity3D Billiards Game/index.md

 ## Game manipulation

 Players can control the club to rotate towards up, down, right, and left by pressing WASD.
+By pressing "space", players can accumulate the strength of batting.
 ![Test Scene 1](img/image2.jpg)

 # Video